 New Richland-Hartland-Ellendale-Geneva’s girls’ basketball team’s Carlie Wagner has put up such staggering numbers this year that some have asked whether the state’s all-time scoring record is within her reach.

-The sophomore point guard, who has played on varsity since eighth grade, averages 29 points per game, has 844 points on the season — the sixth-most in state history — and 1,588 on her career, which is the school’s record for a boy or girl.
+The sophomore point guard, who has started on varsity since eighth grade, averages 29 points per game, has 844 points on the season — the sixth-most in state history — and 1,588 on her career, which is the school’s boys’ and girls’ record.

 But my answer is no.